16 - 1 - 0

 Vito Mielnicki Jr Bio

-One of the hottest prospects in the game, Vito Mielnicki Jr. will continue the storied tradition of the great welterweight division.
-Mielnicki's blend of skill and athleticism made him one of the most popular amateurs in the United States.
-As a pro, he's doing the same, turning in performances with a flair that is sure to make him a crossover star.
+Vito Mielnicki Jr.'s blend of skill and athleticism made him one of the most popular amateurs in the United States.
+As a pro, he's doing the same, devastating opponents on his way to a world title shot.

 An Old School Mentality